piyushdubey26/ecommerce-sql-project/README.md

 ## 🚀 How to Run This Project

-step1:Download or clone this repository. step2:Open MySQL Workbench or any SQL IDE. step3:Import and run the `Ecommerce_Order_Management.sql` file, step4:Explore data using the sample queries provided.
+step1: Download or clone this repository.
+step2: Open MySQL Workbench or any SQL IDE.
+step3: Import and run the `Ecommerce_Order_Management.sql` file,
+step4: Explore data using the sample queries provided.